SalonenTeemu/web-shop/README.md

 # web-shop

-Web shop app with plain JS, HTML and CSS.
+Web shop application implemented with plain JS, HTML and CSS as a course group project.

 ## Setup the app